 What to wear: Swim suit, clothes that can get wet and dry fast (I wore Roxy board shorts and a Nike dri fit shirt) and closed toed shoes.

 You must have closed toed shoes because of all the rocks.
 Yeison and I both wore closed toed KEEN hiking sandals which are great for water and land.
 If you wear tennis shoes and socks, your socks will get soaking wet.
-I hate the feeling of wet socks so I love my hiking sandals.
+I hate the feeling of heavy wet socks so I love my hiking sandals.

 Ladies, you can wear your swimsuit when it’s swimming time but I do not recommend wearing JUST a bikini.
 Our guide told me about many ladies who wore only a bikini which literally got washed away down the river due to the strong current.
 Yikes!